Microsoft ends support for Internet Explorer on June 16, 2022.

 We will respect the Universal Declaration of Human Rights and other internationally recognized human rights in all our corporate activities.
 We will strive to ensure that we are not directly or indirectly involved in discrimination or other human rights violations.

-The NTT Group is making every effort for implementing internal training to ensure that there are no violations of human rights.
-Based on the Guiding Principles on Business and Human Rights, we will use the human rights due diligence process to identify, prevent, mitigate, and correct human rights issues on a global scale, and strive to raise awareness of human rights and improve human rights management throughout the Group.
+The NTT Group is making every effort to implement internal training to ensure that there are no violations of human rights.
+Based on the Guiding Principles on Business and Human Rights, we will use the human rights due diligence process to identify, prevent, mitigate, and correct any human rights issues identified on a global scale, and strive to raise awareness and management of human rights across the Group.

 Human rights due diligence will be conducted throughout the entire value chain, including business partners, to ensure that the NTT Group is not indirectly involved in human rights violations.